 I’m Grace Dobush, an American-born freelance journalist based in Germany and operating worldwide.
+I’m currently editing the ADP ReThink Quarterly, a new online publication about the power of the paycheck.
 My current work tends to fall in the intersection of business, technology and politics.
 Want to know more?
 Browse through my work and get in touch.
 You can email me at firstname.lastname@example.org.

 Tech and business journalism

 - Marker: Why There’s No Room for Startups in Berlin (January 2020)

 - Marker: Uber’s Real Advantage is Data (September 2019)

 - HuffPost: The Brutal Reality of Being the World’s Best Recycler (July 2019)

 - Fortune: McDonald’s New Meatless Burger Is Aimed at a Different Kind of Eater: The Part-Time Vegan (June 2019)

 - Fortune: Germany’s 5G Spectrum Auctions Are Underway—And They’re Being Powered by Fax Machines (March 2019)